-NOTE 3: In the LBO architecture, AF requests providing routing information for roamers targeting a DNN and S-NSSAI (targeting all roamers) or an External-Group-Identifier (identifying a group of roamers) are stored as Application Data in the UDR(in the VPLMN) by the NEF (in the VPLMN).
+NOTE 3: In the LBO architecture, AF requests providing routing information and influencing AM policy for roamers targeting a DNN and S-NSSAI (targeting all roamers) or an External-Group-Identifier (identifying a group of roamers) are stored as Application Data in the UDR(in the VPLMN) by the NEF (in the VPLMN).

 NOTE 4: For the sake of clarity, SEPPs are not depicted in the roaming reference point architecture figures.